 ● Be present on campus five days a week, consistent with 1 FTE

 ● Participation in recess duties, school assemblies, and substitutions based on FTE school guidelines

-• Substitution - Substitute during main lesson as requested on teaching days (short term).
+· Substitution - Substitute during main lesson as requested on teaching days.
 Teachers are expected to be available for more duties when teaching fewer periods.

-• Street Duties and Recess Duties - Supervise up to nine dismissal or recesses.
+· Street Duties and Recess Duties - Supervise dismissal or recesses.

-• Mid-Year and End of Year Reports - The Music Teacher writes reports semi-annually for all grades classes.
-This report is a characterization of the student’s thinking, feeling and willing.
-The approach that is used to address these three aspects of the child’s development changes as the child goes through the grades.
-Student reports contain a course description and the student’s performance in the class.
-Narrative evaluations and grades are to be turned into the office one week after the end of the year.
+· Mid-Year and End of Year Reports - The Music Teacher writes student evaluation reports semi-annually for all grades classes.
+Narrative evaluations are to be turned into the office one week after the end of the year.

 8:00am-3:45pm on Teaching Days.
 Weekend and evening days as scheduled.